 To set the refresh interval for time series charts, you can also specify the bucket size as an optional argument to the

 You can visualize the results of your NRQL query in New Relic One:

 - Go to one.newrelic.com, and at the top of the page, select Query your data.

-- Use the chart builder to start building a chart.
+- Use the query builder to start building a chart.